Architectural Choices

 The secret key should only be used within a secure server and never exposed to client devices.
 If the secret key is ever compromised, it can be an extreme security risk to your PubNub account keys.
 If you suspect your secret key has been compromised, you have the ability to regenerate a new secret key for the existing PubNub keys set.

-Please contact PubNub Support for guidance on best practices before you regenerate a secret key for a product PubNub key set.
-You'll be put in touch with a Solution Architect to determine the best path forward for your use case and requirements.
+Contact PubNub Support for guidance before you regenerate a secret key for a production keyset.
+A Solution Architect will help you choose the best approach for your use case and requirements.

 - Design Patterns for Server Message Aggregation